andreasebbehoj/ebbehoej.dk/content/post/asking-for-help/index.md

 4. Other info that might be relevant

 Depending on your issue it could be relevant to send a screen dump of a graph, the browse window, or the folder containing the files you want to import.
-The relevant files you attach in your first mail, the easier it is for me to understand your problem and help you.
+The more relevant files you attach in your mail, the faster and easier it is for me to help you.
 But remember not send sensitive data (see below)!

-### An important caveat
+### Beware of sensitive data

 Never ever send patient identifiable data or other types sensitive data!
 Not to me or anyone else.
 Regular emails are not a safe way to send sensitive data.
 Besides, there are often rules against that (GDPR, privacy rules, institution policies, etc).

 So before you send your email, check:

 * Attached files: Obviously, you shouldn't send .csv or .dta files with identifiably patient data.
 But completely anonymized data are OK.
 If you want to send a file/screen dump of the data, replace IDs and dates with some gibberish.
 That way I can understand you data structure without knowing that it was John Doe from Arkansas, born May 5 1966, who underwent appendectomy October 22 last year.
 * Do file: Remember that if you drop specific observations (e.g. `drop if socialsecuritynumber="050201-1234"`) then you have sensitive data in your do file.
 Delete it before you share the do file with others.